comprakt/comprakt/tasksheets/sheet1.md

 MiniJava is turing complete, since it provides both conditional expressions (*IfStatement*), as well as an iteration construct (*WhileStatement*).
-Unlimited memory is achieved via the 32-bit `int` type as a local variable and using recursion (*Method* and *MethodInvocation*) to "allocate" more memory.
-Since there is no mechanism for getting the address of a variable (like e.g. `&varname` in C), the size of the Stack is not bounded, and can grow arbitrarily (at least in theory).
+Unlimited memory is achieved via the 32-bit `int` type as a local variable and using recursion (*Method* and *MethodInvocation*) to "allocate" more memory on the stack.
+The size of the stack (and thus the available memory) is not bounded (at least in theory), since there are no features that allow bounded enumeration of the available memory locations, such as storing the address of a variable in a fixed-length integer (like `&varname` in C, which is `<= 2^(8*sizeof(void*))`, a static number).

 (3) Subset of Java
 --------------
-Yes, because the ignored characters ("Leerraum"), the Comment-patterns and the keywords (<=SE8, see note below) are a subset of those of Java; because the grammar yields a sublanguage of that of Java; and for the semantics only additional constraints are given to the semantics of Java, so any valid MiniJava program is a valid Java (<=SE8) program.
+Yes (of Java <= SE8), because the ignored characters ("Leerraum"), the Comment-patterns and the keywords (at least for Java <= SE8, see note below) are a subset of those of Java; because the grammar yields a sublanguage of that of Java; and for the semantics only additional constraints are given to the semantics of Java, so any valid MiniJava program is a valid Java (<= SE8) program.

-However, since Java release 9 [1], the underscore `_` is a reserved keyword, which it is not in MiniJava, so that MiniJava is no longer a subset of Java.
+However, since Java SE9 [1], the underscore `_` is a reserved keyword, which it is not in MiniJava, so that MiniJava not a subset of Java >= SE9.

 (4) Word Problems
 -------------